 Samira is a senior production chef for TRUEfoods which develops premium products for the food and restaurant industry.
 She began her career working for two weeks work experience in a local restaurant in Huddersfield where she’s originally from.

 Ruth Hansom, Former Head Chef of Pomona’s in Notting Hill, London will also be in the North East heat.
 We’ve been lucky enough to meet Ruth a few times and also got to sample her lunch menu when she took over the kitchen at Pomona’s in Spring 2019.
 Since then Ruth went on to compete to represent the UK in the Bocuse d’Or and you can catch our short podcast with Ruth Hansom about that experience.

 We look forward to talking to all of the female contestants on the show.
 We’ll discover what inspired their dishes and what it’s like working under the pressure of an unfamiliar kitchen with a TV crew filming their every move.

-In the meantime catch up with our interviews on the following amazing women who appeared on Great British Menu in 2020 – Sabrina Gidda of Allbright, Emily Scott of St Tudy Inn, Lorna McNee of Restaurant Andrew Fairlie, Gleneagles, Samira Effa formerly of The Alimentum and Cindy Challoner formerly of The Classroom.
+You can also catch up with our interviews on the following amazing women who appeared on Great British Menu in 2019 – Sabrina Gidda of Allbright, Emily Scott of St Tudy Inn, Lorna McNee of Restaurant Andrew Fairlie, Gleneagles, Samira Effa formerly of The Alimentum and Cindy Challoner formerly of The Classroom.
 They all performed amazingly and did their regions proud.
 Lorna McNee not only made it through to the banquet in 2020 but was also voted Champion of Champions but the guests.